rockorager/go-jmap/README.md

 # go-jmap

 A JMAP client library.
-Includes support for all core functionality (including PushSubscription and EventSource event streams), as well as nearly all of the mail functionality.
+Includes support for all core functionality (including PushSubscription and EventSource event streams), mail, and MDN specifications

 Note: this library started as a fork of [github.com/foxcpp/go-jmap](https://github.com/foxcpp/go-jmap) It has since undergone massive refactoring and probably doesn't look very